 What we liked

-- Deep seat that encourages true lounging
+- Deep, roomy seat that encourages real lounging

-- Support stayed consistent during long sits
+- Support stayed consistent during long sessions

 Who it is best for

-- Tall loungers and households that sprawl
+- Tall loungers and households that like to spread out

 Where it falls short